gregpaton08/leaf-list/README.md

 * Add option to restore tasks in trash
 * Fix tasks view
 * Bug: when clicking for the details of a completed task the checkbox button unchecks itself
+* Move completed task to end of list, set priority lower than the lowest uncomplete task and higher than the highest completed

 ## Stretch Goals